 Chatter users will also be able to invite people outside their companies to collaborate with them by setting up private groups.
 External users can only view materials related to the Chatter groups they belong to, and are "clearly labeled as someone external," Falcione said.

-The Chatter news will be delivered under Salesforce.com's overall marketing theme for the conference, "the social enterprise," which CEO Marc Benioff honed during a series of smaller events held earlier this year and revisited during a keynote address Wednesday.
+The Chatter news will be delivered under Salesforce.com's overall marketing theme for the conference, "the social enterprise," which CEO Marc Benioff honed during a series of smaller events held earlier this year.

-One component of Salesforce.com's vision involves the notion of "social customer" profiles.
-Traditionally, companies have gathered data points such as a customer's name and e-mail address, but social networking sites such as Facebook and Twitter provide much more fodder for rounding out the picture, in Benioff's view.
+One component involves the notion of "social customer" profiles.
+Traditionally, companies have gathered data points such as a customer's name and e-mail address, but social networking sites such as Facebook and Twitter provide much more fodder for rounding out the picture and "to engage and have a deeper conversation," Falcione said.

-Benioff also discussed how customers can develop internal social networks, as well as ones for their customers and even individual products.
+Salesforce.com will also discuss how its customers can develop internal social networks, as well as ones for their customers and even individual products.

-While such talk will no doubt eat up a fair chunk of Dreamforce's running time this week, it fails to relay the breadth of Salesforce.com's business goals.
+While such talk will no doubt eat up a fair chunk of Dreamforce's running time, it fails to relay the breadth of Salesforce.com's business goals.

 Chris Kanaracus covers enterprise software and general technology breaking news for The IDG News Service.
 Chris's e-mail address is [email protected]